matheus-pereira/elric/website/versioned_docs/version-27.1/ExpectAPI.md

 });
 ```

 Note that, since you are still testing promises, the test is still asynchronous.
-Hence, you will need to [tell Jest to wait](TestingAsyncCode.md#promises) by returning the unwrapped assertion.
+Hence, you will need to [tell elric to wait](TestingAsyncCode.md#promises) by returning the unwrapped assertion.

 Alternatively, you can use `async/await` in combination with `.resolves`: